-- Bindings made available by a package clause, but not also defined in the same compilation unit as the reference to them, as well as bindings supplied by the compiler but not explicitly written in source code, have the lowest precedence.
+- Definitions made available by a package clause, but not also defined in the same compilation unit as the reference to them, as well as imports which are supplied by the compiler but not explicitly written in source code, have the lowest precedence.

 There are two different name spaces, one for types and one for terms.
 The same name may designate a type and a term, depending on the context where the name is used.

 A binding has a scope in which the entity defined by a single name can be accessed using a simple name.
 Scopes are nested.
 A binding in some inner scope shadows bindings of lower precedence in the same scope as well as bindings of the same or lower precedence in outer scopes.